How To Report Nursing Home Neglect in Maryland

 Then Call Our Maryland Nursing Home Law Firm

 You’ll need assistance and advice through this process.
-If you suspect your loved one may have been harmed while living in a long-term care facility or a nursing home, call the Law Offices of Roger S. Weinberg, LLC, at 1-866-529-5839 or fill out this online form.
+If you suspect your loved one may have been harmed while living in a long-term care facility or a nursing home, call the Law Offices of Roger S. Weinberg, LLC, at 410-825-3161 or fill out our free case assessment form.
 Our dedicated elder abuse law attorneys have experience handling these tough situations.
 They know how to report nursing home abuse and they know how to act on it to protect your loved one.
 You can trust us to represent you and to fight for your family.
 Schedule your free consultation today and help speak for the voiceless, stop nursing home neglect and abuse from happening, and get help for your loved one and other vulnerable residents.